smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 | 9  | Table Variable                 | False         | A variable that holds a table of data.
 It is similar to a temporary table, but it has some differences in behavior and scope.              |
 |10  | External Tables                | False         | Used to access external data, such as Hadoop or Azure Blob storage.
 They are created using the `CREATE EXTERNAL TABLE` statement.               |

-`Tempdb` is used by SQL Server to store intermediate results when processing queries, such as those created by derived tables and subqueries.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Tempdb` is used by SQL Server to store intermediate results when processing queries, such as those created by derived tables and subqueries.
 This allows the database engine to reuse the results multiple times in the same query instead of recomputing them each time they're needed.
 It's important to note that the use of `tempdb` and the extent to which it's used can vary depending on the complexity of the query and other factors, such as the amount of memory available and the indexes present on the involved tables.

-The most interesting of these table types is the `VALUES` keyword.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most interesting of these table types is the `VALUES` keyword.
 We often think the only use of the `VALUES` operator is using it with an `INSERT` statement, but it can be used to create a relation.

 First, let's create examples of each of the table types.

 --------------------------------------------------------------------------------------------------------
 #### Table

-The type of table referred to below is a base table.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The type of table referred to below is a base table.
 A base table is a permanent table stored in the database and contains the actual data in the form of rows and columns.
 The `SELECT *` statement retrieves all columns and all rows from the table.
 On base tables, you can implement `NOT NULL`, `UNIQUE`, `PRIMARY KEY`, `FOREIGN KEY`, `CHECK`, and `DEFAULT` constraints.

 In this example, we create a table named `Employees`, insert a record using the `VALUES` constructor, and then select from the table.